 We have a closed lunch shift at Tipton R-VI.
 Students are not allowed to leave to eat their lunch.
 In the event a student leaves it will count as an absence for that hour (See Attendance Policy).
 Students may not have food delivered to the school during their lunch period.
 This is a disruption to the office and can become a distraction for other students during the lunch shifts.

-Three shifts of lunch will be taken starting at 11:37 and ending at 1:16.
+Parents are allowed to bring food to the school for their student but it must be left in the office for that student to pick up during their assigned lunch shift.

+There are 3 lunch shifts.
 Each shift will have approximately 24 minutes to eat.
 Students need to report directly to the cafeteria as soon as the tardy bell rings.
 Students are not allowed in any other areas of the building without prior permission and a pass from the lunchroom supervisor.
 Lunch is paid for through the SIS system.
 Because of this system the following rules must be observed.

-- 1. Everyone must have an SIS scan card. - 2.
-Original cards will be issued free; a replacement card will cost \$3.00.
-All free and reduced lunches will also receive the same card. - 3.
-If a student does not have their lunch card they will have to wait to go through at the end of the lunch line.

-- 4. In the junior and senior high school, lunch money will be collected in the following manner. - a.
-Students will place money in their account by putting it in an envelope with the amount and name and then placing it in the collection box in the kitchen. - b.
-Checks that do not clear the bank will be deducted from the lunch account. - At times we know the student will allow his or her account to become delinquent, however when an account exceeds \$5.00 no meals will be allowed.
+- 1. Everyone must have an SIS scan card. - Original cards will be issued free; a replacement card will cost \$3.00.
+All free and reduced lunches will also receive the same card. - If a student does not have their lunch card they will have to wait to go through at the end of the lunch line. - 4.
+In the junior and senior high school, lunch money will be collected in the following manner. - a.
+Students will place money in their account by putting it in an envelope with the amount and name and then placing it in the collection box in the kitchen. - Checks that do not clear the bank will be deducted from the lunch account. - c.
+At times we know the student will allow his or her account to become delinquent, however when an account exceeds \$10.00 no meals will be allowed.
 (Student may eat PB&J free of charge) - d.
 The money left in the account at the end of school will be forwarded to the next year unless the student is not returning.
-In this case a check will be issued to the parents for the remaining amount.
+In this case a check will be issued to the parents for the